Students and teachers disagree about whether music should be allowed in classrooms

 Freshman Juan Ortiz-Ponce listens to music while he types his story.
 He is so heavily focused and engaged on his work.
 He finds that when he listens to Spanish music it helps him focus.

-Carter Pickett, Podcast Editor
+Carter Pickett, Multimedia Editor

 You walk into class listening to your favorite song.
 Everything is right with the world, but then your teacher tells you to take off the headphones and turn the music off.